-- Written documentation by a student, health care practitioner, or authorized representative of the localhealth department, including the month, day, and year of each dose. - A printout of immunization record from Oregon statewide immunization information system "ALERT IIS" - b.
+- Immunization records provided by a student, health care practitioner, or authorized representative of the local health department, including the month, day, and year of each dose. - A printout of immunization record from Oregon statewide immunization information system "ALERT IIS" - b.
 By providing a lab report proving immunity. - 2.
 Provide a statement from a licensed physician stating that the individual cannot be vaccinated due to a medical condition. - 3.
 Provide a statement from the individual (or parent/guardian if the individual is a minor) that they cannot be vaccinated due to their religious beliefs.